acdundore/optiseek/README.md

 ### Tuning ML Hyperparameters

-The steps to tuning a custom ML algorithm with `optiseek` are straighforward:
+The steps to tuning hyperparameters for an ML algorithm with `optiseek` are straighforward:

 1. Prepare the training data
-- Create a function that performs cross-validation with the hyperparameters are arguments and error metric as output
+2. Create a function that performs cross-validation with the hyperparameters are arguments and error metric as output
-- Define the search space
+3. Define the search space
-- Pass this to an algorithm in `optiseek` and optimize
+4. Pass this to an algorithm in `optiseek` and optimize

 ```python
 # imports